Fees, Payment and Insurance

+The duration of a DBC care product is 90 or 120 days.
+At the end of DBC care product term you will receive an invoice from us.
 You pay the fee for your treatment directly to the clinic.
-You can then submit the invoice to your health insurance provider for reimbursement.
+In turn, you can submit the invoice to your health insurance provider for reimbursement.

 Reimbursement by Your Health Insurance Provider:

-We recommend you contact your health insurance provider in advance to find out exactly what they will cover.
-Be sure to explain the necessity of surgery abroad.
-If you live in the European Union, you can also contact your country’s ministry of foreign affairs and ask for more information about the EU directive for cross-border medical care*, and how your country has incorporated this directive into its own legislation.
+We recommend you to contact your health insurance provider in advance to find out what they will cover.
+Be sure to explain the urge of surgery abroad.
+If you live in the European Union, you can also contact your country’s Ministry of Foreign Affairs and ask for more information about the EU directive for cross-border medical care*, and how your country has incorporated this directive into its own legislation.

 (* EU directive 2011/24 states that EU citizens are entitled to receive reimbursement for medical care received in another EU member state.
-This means your health insurance provider must reimburse you the same amount for your corneal surgery in the Netherlands using the latest, most advanced techniques as they would for surgery in your own country, which often uses older, more conservative techniques.)
+This means your health insurance provider must reimburse you the same amount for your corneal surgery in the Netherlands using the latest, most advanced techniques, as they would for surgery in your own country, which might use older, more conservative techniques.)

 Our front desk team is happy to assist you further.